Sam Altman steps down from OpenAI’s Safety Committee

 Altman exits from Internal Safety Commission due to increasing Scrutiny

 The move comes at a time when Opening faces Increasing scrutiny from lawmakers and former employees.
-His resignation was followed after five U.S. senators recently raised questions regarding OpenAl’s policies in a letter addressed to Sam Altman.
+Sam Altman’s resignation was followed after five U.S. senators recently raised questions regarding OpenAl’s policies in a letter addressed to Sam Altman.
 With that, nearly half of the OpenAl staff that once focused on Al’s long-term risks have left the company, along with that some ex-researchers have accused Altman of opposing “real” AI regulation in Favor of policies that advance OpenAl’s corporate aims.

 Independent Board to regulate critical safety Decisions